 Photosynthesis

-Photosynthesis is generally higher in sun leaves– a fact that is well-established (REFS) and observed in numerous field studies.
+Photosynthesis is generally higher in sun leaves– a fact that is well-established (Niinemets 2007; Kenzo et al. 2015; Slot et al. 2019; Chen et al. 2020) and observed in numerous field studies.
 This is primarily driven by the greater light available to sun leaves.
 In response to the greater light availability, sun leaves have traits allowing greater photosynthetic rates at high light, including ….
-The vertical gradient in photosythetic rates is also influenced by…
+The vertical gradient in photosythetic rates is also influenced by…[thoughts: plasticity vs change in tree species composition through the canopy; differences in variability of microenvironments through the profile – highest lower down in canopy?; life history / investment strategies and hence, leaf life spans at leaves at the top vs bottom of the canopy]

 While sun and shade leaves differ dramatically in Amax, the temperature sensitivity of photosynthesis does not appear to differ substantially between sun and shade leaves Biophysically, we might expect that sun leaves should tend to have a stronger temperature-dependence and higher temperature optima than shade leaves (Fig. 14.5; revisit this!)
 (Campbell and Norman 1998).
 However, this does not appear to be the case based on the limited number of field studies that have compared temperature sensitivity of photoshythesis in sun and shade leaves.
 For 3 species in Panama, (Slot et al. 2019) found that the optimum temperature for sun leaves tended to be slightly higher than that of shade leaves, but differences were not significant.
 Mau et al. found no trend along a height gradient in Puerto Rico, and no significant trend in temperate trees (Mau et al. 2018).